our story

 As I found a way to negotiate life as a disabled person, whilst focusing on my new role of stay-at-home Mum and housewife, I also realised how isolating life can be for a military spouse when living in a new area, without friends or family.
 This was when I stumbled across Forces Wives Challenge and felt this overwhelming pull to be involved.
 As a disabled person, I knew my place was never going to be signing up to walk a mountain with other members, but instead offered my help in a different capacity.
 From there, my role quickly developed and I finally felt that I had found my new ‘place’ in life.

-My role comprises of the admin behind FWC, but you will also often find me at the bottom of a mountain waving our members off as they begin their climb, and cheering them back down.
+Although my role mostly keeps me in front of a computer screen managing the day to day running of FWC, you will also find me joining in with various challenges.
 Working with FWC has also ignited my passion and hunger for adventure once again, and our members’ inspiring journeys has given me the drive to push my limits, despite my disability.

 OUR VISION